rhomobile/rhomobile-docs/eb/en/edge/api/Record.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>When you create a new record then this field is needed for NFC_NDEF_RTD_GENERAL, for another types it will be set automatically.</p>
+When you create a new record then this field is needed for NFC_NDEF_RTD_GENERAL, for another types it will be set automatically.
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>false</span>):